 He thinks the owls could have started their migration already in a weak condition or faced harsh conditions during their flight south.

 Bradbeer also noted how it could have been a fantastic year for breeding, and the starving owls are younger birds that are inexperienced in hunting waterfowl and other local prey.

 Day said the likely culprit for the birds' poor condition was the pleasant fall weather that would have delayed the start of migration.

 "The weather was so nice late into the season, and then it just hit and the owls got caught while migrating," she said.

-Both Bradbeer and Day emphasize how important it is for everyone wanting to see the owls to keep a distance between themselves and the birds to avoid harassing them.
+Both Bradbeer and Day emphasize how important it is for people to keep a distance between themselves and the birds.

 "People need to leave them alone.
 Stay on the dike and out of the marsh," said Bradbeer, adding the owls are exhausted and hungry after travelling thousands of kilometres and need to rest.

 © Copyright 2013